KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter: Preliminaries

 Koopman lifting has traditionally been applied to process models, driven largely by its historical use in dynamical systems~\cite{koopman-control,koopman-dmdc}.
 The goal is to represent nonlinear dynamics as a linear evolution in a higher-dimensional space.
 Consider a noiseless discrete-time autonomous (i.e., no inputs) system, $\mbs{\xi}_k = \mbf{f}(\mbs{\xi}_{k-1})$, where $\mbs{\xi}_k$ denotes the state at timestep $k$ and $\mbf{f}(\cdot)$ is the process model.
 Then, there exists a lifting function, $\mbf{p}_{\mbs{\xi}}(\cdot)$, and a generally infinite-dimensional linear operator (the Koopman operator\footnote{In Koopman literature, the operator is canonically defined on scalar observables.
 Vector-valued liftings arise naturally when representing its action in a basis of observables.}), $\mbs{\mathcal{K}}$, such that $\mbf{p}_{\mbs{\xi}}(\mbs{\xi}_k) = (\mbs{\mathcal{K}} \mbf{p}_{\mbs{\xi}})(\mbs{\xi}_{k-1})$.
 Defining the lifted state $\mbf{x}_k = \mbf{p}_{\mbs{\xi}}(\mbs{\xi}_k)$ yields linear lifted dynamics of the form $\mbf{x}_k = \mbs{\mathcal{K}}\,\mbf{x}_{k-1}$.

 In practice, several challenges arise.
-Exact finite-dimensional Koopman representations are rarely available, particularly in the presence of noise, although truncated approximations can still be effective~\cite{koop-inv-with-sindy}.
+Exact finite-dimensional Koopman representations are rare, particularly for noisy systems, though truncated approximations can still be effective~\cite{koop-inv-with-sindy}.
 Moreover, real-world robotics systems include measurements, which must also be incorporated into the lifted representation for estimation.

 Most existing work on Koopman-based estimation focuses on lifting the process model, or both the process and measurement models.
 For example, recent approaches~\cite{kooplin, rckl} lift both models for batch estimation in Euclidean state spaces.
 In contrast, we lift only the measurement model and embed it within a recursive EKF framework applicable to Lie groups such as $\mathrm{SE}_2(3)$.
 This perspective is well suited to robotics, where process models are often known, while measurement models and their associated noise characteristics can be more difficult to derive, particularly on Lie groups.